sinclairems/01-student-mini-project/README.md

 # 01 Student Mini-Project

+The Final Result can be seen here: Your site is live at https://sinclairems.github.io/01-student-mini-project/

 Our first student mini-project: create a webpage that resembles the image using HTML and CSS.
 Here are the instructions and criteria from UTA Bootcamp:

 ## Module 01 Mini-Project: Landing Page